 Bio

-I am a principal engineer at NVIDIA on the OptiX ray tracing team.
-My focus is eliminating technical obstacles to the adoption of GPUs for film-quality rendering in visual-effects and feature animation.
+I am a principal engineer on the OptiX ray tracing team at NVIDIA.
+My focus is eliminating technical obstacles to the adoption of GPUs for film-quality rendering in visual effects and feature animation.

 I joined Pixar early in my career, where I was the lead developer of the RenderMan shading system.
-At Pixar I worked on five films including Ratatouille and Wall-E. For many years RenderMan was an industry standard, and my code helped render over 140 feature films.
+At Pixar I worked on five films including Ratatouille and Wall-E. RenderMan was an industry standard for many years, and my code helped render over 140 feature films.

 I helped deploy Manuka to production and took an active role in its use on over 30 films at Weta, including Avengers: Infinity War, Avengers: Endgame, The Hobbit, and War for the Planet of the Apes.
 Manuka rendered both Avatar: The Way of Water and Avatar: Fire and Ash, the latter of which was awarded the Academy Award for Best Visual Effects at the 2025 Oscars.